 The risk they have is to stay too much in their core business.
 The opportunity is to transform from the edge by expanding their expertise, keeping their core application knowledge, and bringing more offers and solutions to the end-users.

 You just mentioned end-users.
-Channel partners, depending on their activities, serve different types of stakeholders, including these end-users, facility owners, construction specifiers, construction clients, anyone in the scope of a building project.
+Channel partners, depending on their activities, serve different types of stakeholders, including these end-users, facility owners, construction specifiers, construction clients, anyone in the scope of a building or other construction project.
 The strategy of channel partners is defined by the demands these have.
 What are their pain points?

 Nicolas Windpassinger: Customer experience plays a vital role for the end clients.
 Take a hotel, for instance.
 A key driver for them is to bring back the comfort to their customers and making sure that it’s resulting in a better experience.